vinhquyen/cypher/README.md

 ```javascript
   var KEY = String.getSymmetricKey();
 ```
-Even though you can pretty much use any string as a key, I recommend you use this method.
+Even though you can pretty much use any string with a length greater than zero as a key, I recommend you use this method.

 ## Encrypting...
 ```javascript